Vaginismus Coping Strategies That Finally Work

 5. Work With Anxiety - Don't Fight It

+By consistently replacing fear with sensory reassurance, you help your brain form a new prediction: "This is safe now."
 This is the foundation of vaginismus anxiety relief - not suppression, but gentle retraining.

-6. Explore Intimacy Without Penetration First
+6. Begin Without Penetration

 • Slow, relaxed kissing

-• Enjoying warm, skin-to-skin contact
+• Enjoying warm, skin-to-skin contact - let your bodies communicate comfort and closeness

-• Enjoying light, sensual touch - especially on areas like the back, inner thighs, hips, and breasts
+• Enjoying light, sensual touch - especially on areas like the back, hips, inner thighs, and breasts

 Ready to Take Control and Heal Your Intimacy?